Unrivalled connections

 Afternoon

 - The intersection of insurance, legal, and financial frameworks in the carbon removal industry is dynamic and evolving.
-How and at what stage do these frameworks interact with and support each other?
+How do these frameworks interact, and what’s needed to enable large-scale investment in high-quality removals?

 - DEMAND for high-quality credits in the VCM is more pressing than ever.
-How do legal, contractual and insurance schemes adhere to higher standards?
+How do legal, contractual and insurance schemes adhere to higher standards while ensuring these legal frameworks complement each other?

 Peter Mayer - Partner, Stairs Dillenbeck Finley Mayer